 - PGR3.2.1R Applicants for the MPhil, PhD, DPhil or Professional Doctorate are normally expected to have a UK 2:1 honours degree or above, or a UK Masters qualification (or from a University of comparable standard, if outside the UK). - PGR3.2.2R Applicants must meet minimum English language proficiency requirements.
 For international applicants wishing to pursue research at UWE these are IELTs 6.5 7.5 overall or accepted equivalents.
 Faculties may vary their requirements within this range.
-Any such variation will be published on the Graduate School website. - PGR3.2.3R Applicants for professional doctorate programmes are also expected to have experience of relevant professional practice, and may need to demonstrate that they have access to a suitable professional context in which to conduct their research. - PGR3.2.4R Eligibility to apply for the MPhil (by publication) or DPhil is met by one of the following:
+Any such variation will be published on the Graduate School website. - PGR3.2.3R Applicants for professional doctorate programmes are also expected to have experience of relevant professional practice, and may need to demonstrate that they have access to a suitable professional context in which to conduct their research. - PGR3.2.4R To be eligible to apply for the MPhil (by publication) or DPhil, applicants must: - a) Be employed by the University or an affiliated academic institution for a minimum of one year, with at least six months remaining on their contract;

-- a.
-The applicant is employed by the University or an affiliated institution for a minimum of one year, with at least six months remaining on contract; - b.
-The applicant has a close association with the University satisfying published criteria at procedure PGR3.7, and as agreed by the Executive Dean of the relevant Faculty, or the Vice-Chancellor.
+b) Have a close association with the University as agreed by the Executive Dean of the relevant Faculty, or the Vice-Chancellor.